-Internal data or changes in demand could cause a company to reevaluate its existing packaging and plan for future options.
-Here are four possible incentives for a packaging redesign and how companies can facilitate a smooth transition:
+Internal data or shifts in demand could cause a company to reevaluate its existing packaging and plan for future options.
+Here are four possible incentives for packaging changes or redesigns and how companies can facilitate a smooth transition:

 The decision to change a brand's packaging can be tricky.
 While businesses should respond to information that demands change, any alteration could alienate consumers who've grown familiar with a particular product.

 The Coca Cola Company hopes to profit from innovation and familiarly with a new global packaging redesign, according to Advertising Week.
 The brand offers a variety of products, but in the past not every package included the company's recognizable red coloring.
 Every beverage with the new packaging will offer a red disc, iconic white lettering and additional color-coded information to identify variations.

 Companies must use information systems featuring data collection solutions to track audience reactions to product and packaging options.
 With accurate insight into business practices, brand redesigns can highlight what worked in the past and new ideas that appeal to audiences.

 A company doesn't always get to decide when to change business practices.
 Federal regulators that act in the best interest of consumers may ask for manufacturing or packaging adjustments to protect the public or provide customers with more information.